Getting error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s important to let a pro like one from Service Experts Heating & Air Conditioning in Longmont finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be fully satisfied with our furnace repair in Longmont.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be functioning right if your furnace inducer motor switches on in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds later.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.